 In line with wider government advice, you should make sure that the risk assessment for your business addresses the risks of COVID-19.
 You should use the government social distancing guidance to inform your decisions and control measures.
 If you have fewer than five employees, you do not have to write anything down.
 You should consider how this impacts on existing food safety management systems.

 Food businesses which are restarting, or have made changes should review and, where necessary, update their Hazard Analysis and Critical Control Point (HACCP) procedures or HACCP-based Food Safety Management System (such as Safer food, better business (SFBB) packs or Safe Catering in Northern Ireland).
-You should check that you have not introduced any additional hazards which you are not controlling.
+You should check that you have controlled all food safety hazards.

 - document any changes you make

 - inform your local food authority of any changes to your registerable activities.
 This includes the introduction of a new delivery or takeaway service.

 If you are restarting operations, you should review your usual start-up procedures following any shut-down and consider whether any additional procedures are needed.
 This should take into account the length of time your business has not been in operation.
 This review should consider the cleaning requirements for your business, and an assessment of any pest control needs following the period of inaction.
 SFBB provides a checklist for opening and closing checks and advice on extra checks which should be undertaken.